HSR-Semester-Arbeit2016/hsr-semester-arbeit2016.github.io/_posts/2016-10-22-changing_image_effects_parameters.md

-Later we will add this functionality to the another scenes, maybe with another UI components (radio buttons, checkboxes, etc), but for the first try it's not so bad.
+Later we will add this functionality to the other scenes, maybe with another UI components (radio buttons, checkboxes, etc), but for the first try it's not so bad.